yuanguohuo/markdown/rust-pattern-match-2020-01-13.md

                 //iref: would be moved from r.iref; but r is a mut reference, move is not allowed; 注意: &mut和Option(&mut)不是Copy类型；&和Option(&)是Copy类型；
                 //sval: would be moved from r.sval; not allowed;
                 //sref: would be moved from r.sref; not allowed;

-                //this would be fine if all members of Foo are Copy.
-It can be thought this way:
-                //rust would create a brand new Foo from r, as a result, all members would be
-                //moved (unless it is Copy) from r; but on the other hand r is a reference
-                //which cannot be moved.
-So, this will not compile if any member of r is not Copy;

                 println!("matched: [{} {} {} {}]", ival, *iref, sval, *sref);
             }
         }